Advice for Graduate School Applicants

 This document has been compiled to answer questions we are frequently asked about our program and to demystify the process of evaluating your applications.

-Class size.
 We have no set number of students for the incoming class.
-Typically it is the range of 8-12.
+Typically it is the range of 15-20.
 Typically about half are international.

 Spring applications: The application deadline for spring is 01 September.
 Students are admitted for spring only under special circumstances.

-Transcript.
-Your transcript is important.
+Your transcripts are important.
 It is your academic history, showing the courses you have taken and a measure of your performance in each of them.
 It helps us determine how well you are prepared for our graduate program and your likely hood to succeed in our courses.

 Research experience is excellent, but not everyone has had the opportunity.
 Research is a major part of your PhD.
 Demonstration that you have an aptitude for research is a strong positive.